-Other upcoming Events will be included here, both those sponsored by WIWSA or our partners, or other community events that might be of interest to WIWSA members.
+Other upcoming events will be included here, both those sponsored by WIWSA or our partners, or other community events that might be of interest to WIWSA members.

 Upcoming Events